Economic viability of agriculture is its

 help them in starting new farming business in demanding areas.

-This course starts by describing the economic forces affecting the profitability of Indian agriculture.
+This course starts by describing the economic forces affecting the profitability of agriculture in a labour surplus economy.
 It looks at the growth and transformation that occurred in the agriculture business during the last decades.
-In doing so, this course provides implications of new farm laws for farmers and consumers in a labour surplus economy.
 Across the modules, we discuss agricultural diversification opportunities.
 It also explores the trends in terms of trade between agriculture and industry.
 Special attention is paid to an analysis of agricultural trade performance, competitiveness and outlook.

 It employs innovative graphics and multi-media techniques.
 The information used in this course is adapted mainly from research papers published in top-tier journals, working papers of NITI Aayog, Economic Survey of Government of India (GOI), Handbook of Statistics on Indian Economy, an annual publication of Reserve Bank of India.
 The latest data are taken mainly from the Agricultural Statistics at a Glance, and Annual Reports of Ministry of Agriculture & Farmers Welfare, Annual Reports of Ministry of Food Processing Industries, GOI, Reports of National Sample Survey (NSS), and that of Agricultural and Processed Food Products Export Development Authority (APEDA).
 The information is also retrieved from Reports on Price Policy from Commission for Agricultural Costs and Prices, Lok Sabha and Rajya Sabha official debates, and several publications of Food and Agriculture Organization (FAO), Rome.